wujianyuan/JRG-GAN/README.md

 # JRG-GAN
-code for the paper "A Framework of Generative Adversarial Networks with Novel Loss for JPEG Restoration and Anti-Forensics"
+This code is for the paper "A Framework of Generative Adversarial Networks with Novel Loss for JPEG Restoration and Anti-Forensics", accepted in "Multimedia Systems"